Maksim23123/manga-translator-prototype/README.md

 ## Notes
 - The pipeline is a prototype and may require GPU and internet access for model inference and translation.
 - For best results, use high-quality manga scans.
+- This repository is a prototype and is no longer actively developed.
+The production version is being rewritten from scratch based on the insights gained here.

 ## License
 This project is for research and educational purposes only.